top of page

 November 16, 2024

-Everywhere we turn, people are discouraged.
-Jesus invites us to bring them hope.
-He said we encounter Him in the least among us.
-He delights in the things we do to share God’s hope with those around us whose lives are not easy.
+Everywhere we turn, we can find people who are discouraged.
+Jesus calls us to share God’s hope with those around us whose lives are not easy.
 In this session, we look at more of the groups Pope Francis identifies as having a special need for hope: the sick, the young, migrants and refugees, and the elderly.
 People in each of these groups face significant challenges that could sap their hope.
 Pope Francis suggests ways that all of us can help give them hope.

 Our study guide questions will help us explore specific ways we might be able to bring God’s hope to the sick, healthcare workers, people with disabilities, children, migrants, refugees, and the elderly.
 When we reach out to those who are overlooked, forgotten, or on the margins of society (what Pope Francis calls the “periphery”), we are recognizing God’s presence in them and welcoming them in as part of “us.”
-When we cross the barriers between us, we help make it clear that in God’s world there is no “us” versus “them”; there is only God and “us” – all of us.
+When we cross those barriers, we help make it clear that in God’s world there is no “us” versus “them”; there is only God and “us” – all of us.

 Read paragraphs 11-14 in preparation for this session.